-What dropshipping refers to is a method of retail fulfillment where a store does not have products in stock that it sells.
+Dropshipping refers to a method of retail fulfillment where a store does not have products in stock that it sells.
 Instead, whenever a product is sold by a store using the dropshipping method, it buys the product from a third party that then directly ships it to the customer.
-This results in the seller not needing to directly handle the product.
+This results in the seller not needing to handle the product directly.

-The biggest difference between the standard retail model and dropshipping is that the seller does not need to own or stock inventory.
-Instead, inventory is purchased by the seller as necessary from a third party – normally a manufacturer or wholesalers – in order to fulfill their orders.
+The most significant difference between the standard retail model and dropshipping is that the seller does not need to own or stock inventory.
+Instead, merchandise is purchased by the seller as necessary from a third party – usually a manufacturer or wholesaler – to fulfill their orders.

-Dropshipping is an excellent business model that aspiring entrepreneurs can get started with since it is readily accessible.
+Dropshipping is an excellent business model that aspiring entrepreneurs can use since it is readily accessible.
 Dropshipping allows you to test various business ideas quickly with only limited drawbacks.
-This allows you to learn about how to select and market products that are in demand.
+This will enable you to learn how to select and market products in demand.
 The following are some other reasons why dropshipping has become a very popular model.

 1. Lower amounts of capital are needed

-The largest advantage that dropshipping probably has is that an e-commerce store can be launched without thousands of dollars worth of inventory needing to be invested upfront.
-Retailers have traditionally needed to up large amounts of capital to buy inventory.
+The most significant advantage that dropshipping probably has is that an e-commerce store can be launched without thousands of dollars worth of inventory needing to be invested upfront.
+Retailers have traditionally needed to up large amounts of capital to buy stock.

 When the dropshipping model is used, you don’t need to buy a product until after you have made a sale and the customer has paid you.
 Without needing to make large investments in inventory, it is possible to begin sourcing products and get a successful dropshipping business launched with just a small amount of money.
 And since you are not obligated to sell any inventory bought upfront the way a traditional retail business must, launching a dropshipping store involves less risk.